Euclideon/vaultsdksamples/integrations/unity-csharp/README.md

 ### vdkLogin

 This file contains the login logic for the unity example, including login credentials.
-GlobalVDKContext contains a [vdkContext]() for managing licensing and login information between objects, and a [vdkRenderContext](), enabling the rendering of and caching the UDS model information
+GlobalVDKContext contains a ``` vdkContext``` for managing licensing and login information between objects, and a ```vdkRenderContext```, enabling the rendering of and caching the UDS model information

 ### VDKPPER

 _VDKPPES.cs_ contains the implemention of VDK in Unity as a post processing effect.
+The associated shader is located in __

 ### VDK Collider